 The Fethiye bars and restaurants here are listed in order as they appear along the marina; starting from the Karagözler in Fethiye and heading outwards along the harbour and further to Çalış along the seafront.

 Address Restaurant: Along with other Fethiye restaurants covering this stretch of the harbour, Address is constantly busy whatever the time of year.
-There’s a happy buzz around Address with the locals of Fethiye playing tavla (backgammon) and drinking çay (Turkish tea) or beer.
+There’s a happy buzz around Address with the locals of Fethiye playing tavla (backgammon) and drinking çay (Turkish tea), Turkish coffee or beer.
 Good food, too.
 (Open all year.)

 Iksirci Tezcan: Next to the blue culture centre.
 The masters of the tost.
 We love sitting here with a mixed tost, washed down with freshly pressed, mixed fruit juice.
+Mixed orange and pomegranate juice is a favourite.
 Super cheap.
 (Open all year.)